All our wastewater treatment systems are made in the UK, at our manufacturing base in Yorkshire.

-Our range includes VORTEX, QUANTUM, APEX, Non-Electric FilterPod and AquaPod sewage treatment plants.
+Our range includes VORTEX, QUANTUM, CYCLONE, Non-Electric FilterPod and AquaPod sewage treatment plants.
 Please click on the links or images above for our recommendations.
 All are made here in the UK.

 We also have a detailed FAQ page for the most common questions that we get about off-mains sewage treatment issues.

 We are open Monday to Friday, 9am. till 4.00pm, for all your package domestic and commercial sewage treatment plant and septic tank drainage enquiries.